lk-hang/gitbook/chapter-2/dataConstruction.md

 Subsequent exercises would involve more realistic benchmarks, such as the S&P 500.

-- [ ] Paulo mentioned that I can use `/wrds/crsp/sasdata/a_indexes/DSP500LIST` to access S&P 500 listings, which can be merged with CRSP
-- [ ] Paulo mentioned that Thompson-Reuter Mutual Funds data can be found from `/wrds/tfn/sasdata/s12/s12`
+- [x] Paulo mentioned that Thompson-Reuter Mutual Funds data can be found from `/wrds/tfn/sasdata/s12/s12`

 ### Risk Aversion